Tableau Stabilization and Lattice Paths: The main result

-On the other hand, if we remove the the points $ (r,r), (r, r - 1), \dots, (r, r - k + 1) $ from such a length-maximizing family of lattice paths for $ q = r $ - note we can assume the family contains these points by \Cref{lem:horizseg}, we get a family of paths for $ q = r - 1 $.
-Since we removed $ \lam_1 + \dots + \lam_k $ elements potentially used in the sequences, we deduce
+On the other hand, if we remove the the points $ (r,r), (r, r - 1), \dots, (r, r - k + 1) $ from such a length-maximizing family of lattice paths for $ q = r $ - we can assume the family contains these points by \Cref{lem:horizseg} - we get a family of paths for $ q = r - 1 $.
+Note that we removed $ \lam_1 + \dots + \lam_k $ elements potentially used in increasing sequences.
+In terms of increasing subsequences, this means

 Putting \eqref{eq:r-1tor} and \eqref{eq:rtor-1} together,

 Since \eqref{eq:shapeincrease} holds for all $ k = 1, \dots, r $, we must have